 Continuing on my list for Vintage Science Fiction Month, I read Theodore Sturgeon’s 1953 novel, More Than Human.
 This was my introduction to Sturgeon’s work, and I’m in awe of his accomplishment.
 From the beginning, it’s clear you’re in the hands of a master.
 Forget genre, this is just great fiction writing.
-Aside from a […]
+More Than Human […]

 Olaf Stapledon’s Star Maker: Seeing the Whole of Things